AdaCore/ada-spark-rfcs/features/rfc-oop-first-controlling.rst

 When a tagged type is marked under this aspect, only subprograms that have the first parameter of this type will be considered primitive.
-This pragma / aspect applies to all the hiearchy starting on this type.
+This pragma / aspect applies to all the hierarchy starting on this type.

 Primitives inherited do not change.